jro31/jethro-codes/_articles/projects/blocks-falling.md

   Object.keys(squaresRef.current[rowKey]).forEach(columnKey => {
 ```

 This very unelegantly allows us to loop-over every square of our game board.
-We then do an `if` check to find and only continue _if_ that square is `'live'`:
+We then do an `if` check and only continue _if_ that square is `'live'`:

 ```js
 if (squaresRef.current[rowKey][columnKey].status === live) {